JPaquim/C-MondrianForest/README.md

 # C-MondrianForest
-Implements the Mondrian Forest online learning algorithm in C
+Implementation of the Mondrian Forest online learning algorithm in C